danielegiardiello/ClusterSurvPred/Functions/ReadMe.md

 + predict.coxph.gammafrail.R estimates conditional and marginal predictions at specific time horizons from the shared frailty gamma Cox proportional hazards models using the penalized partial likelihood through the function `survival::coxph`.
-  The following [NEWS](https://github.com/danielegiardiello/ClusterSurvPred/blob/main/Functions/NEWS.md) file traces the updates of the function and provide important notes and disclaimers.
+  The following [NEWS](https://github.com/danielegiardiello/ClusterSurvPred/blob/main/Functions/NEWS.md) file traces the updates of the function and provides important notes and disclaimers.

 **CURRENT NOTES AND DISCLAIMERS**
 1. The current predict.coxph.gammafrail.R function version has not been (yet) neither implemented nor tested for left-truncation, non-linear terms (e.g., splines), stratification terms.